Anthony Correia (footballer, born 1982)

+A right-back during his playing career, Correia spent his entire professional career with Telstar, making him a one-club man.

 Football career

 Between 2001 and 2016, he made more than 350 appearances for Telstar in the Dutch Eerste Divisie.
 He played his final match as a professional in April 2016 against Helmond Sport.

 In 2017, Correia became an assistant coach of Telstar, being successively awarded with a contract extension in February 2022.
-Alongside, Correa coached ODIN '59 (2019−2020) and VV Katwijk (since 2020).
+Alongside, Correa coached ODIN '59 (2019–20) and VV Katwijk (2020–24).
 As Katwijk head coach, Correia also won the 2021–22 Tweede Divisie title.

+In April 2024, Telstar announced Correia would serve as the club's new head coach on a two-year deal, effective from the 2024–25 season.
+During his first season in charge as a head coach, Correia guided Telstar to seventh place in the regular season and, eventually, to win the promotion/relegation play-offs, defeating Eredivisie side Willem II in a two-legged final, leading his club back to the Dutch top flight for the first time in 47 years.